 Prepping and Survivalism for Less Insane People Conclusions

-Welcome to the end of a very long article!
+Welcome to the end of a very long, but hopefully useful, article.

 The point of this was to give you some basics about how to start prepping with a level mind.